 As CBD is derived from cannabis plants there are misconceptions with THC.
 This misconception often stops many from experiencing the benefits of CBD due to not having important concerns clarified.

-CBD is extracted from Hemp cannabis strains rather than marijuana cannabis strains.
-Hemp contains less than 0.3% THC, roughly 1/100th the amount found in marijuana and can yield up to 30% CBD.
+CBD is extracted from Hemp strains of cannabis.
+Hemp contains less than 0.3% THC, roughly 1/100th the amount found in cannabis and can yield up to 20% CBD.
 U.S. hemp strains in particular have very high levels of CBD.